In order to purchase one of the NACC’s highly regarded programs, the college must be a member of the National Association of Career Colleges.

 – Ministry approved to deliver the 2015 NACC Personal Support Worker Program

-The NACC Personal Support Worker Bridging (PSWB) Program is based upon the Ontario Personal Support Worker Training Standard released in October 2014.
-The NACC program content, standards and guidelines, combined with the clinical component of the program, ensure that the graduates have the knowledge and skills necessary to be successful as a Personal Support Worker.
-It is a single training program that sets a common standard for Regulated Career Colleges, Ontario Colleges of Applied Arts and Technology and Boards of Education.
+The NACC Personal Support Worker Bridging (PSWB) program is based upon the Ontario Personal Support Worker Training Standard released in October 2014.
+The NACC program content, standards and guidelines, combined with the clinical component of the program, ensure that the graduates have the knowledge and skills necessary to be successful as a Personal Support Worker (PSW).

-The NACC program was developed and maintained by a committee consisting of consultants, program design experts, subject-matter experts from both the Regulated College sector, and employer groups.
+The NACC program was developed and maintained by a committee consisting of consultants, program design experts, subject-matter experts from both the Regulated College sector, employer groups and NACC staff.

 Graduates may find employment in a variety of care settings including:

 - Home care services giving care to clients living in their own homes in the community